guillaume-chervet/MLOpsPython/workshop.md

 Follow "Get Started" section to run the project on your laptop :

 https://github.com/your-github-login/MLOpsPython

+Run the web interface and the API from docker-compose, then you can play with it.

 - Pdfs dataset: https://github.com/guillaume-chervet/dataset-cats-dogs-others
 - Drift dataset: https://github.com/guillaume-chervet/dataset-cats-dogs-others-drift